Integrating Counterfactual Simulations with Language Models for Explaining Multi-Agent Behaviour: Introduction

-There are, however, three major roadblocks that hinder progress in XRL, especially in the multi-agent setting. \textbf{(1) Complexity of environments}~\cite{milani2024xrlsurvey}, which includes high-dimensional state-action spaces, partial observability, and non-stationary dynamics, making the attribution of causal relationships difficult to trace. \textbf{(2) The human factor}~\cite{ehsan2024WhoXAI, miller2019socialsciences}, which involves the varied cognitive capabilities, domain expertise, and explanation preferences of different stakeholders, complicating the design of any explanation mechanism. \textbf{(3) Lack of standardised evaluation}~\cite{gyevnar2025objective, dazeley2023xrl}, which severely limits cross-study comparisons and creates a methodological fragmentation where researchers employ disparate definitions of what constitutes a good explanation.
+However, there are at least three roadblocks that hinder progress in the current literature on explainable SDM. \textbf{(1) Complexity of environments}~\cite{vouros2022xrlsurvey,puiutta2020explainable,milani2024xrlsurvey}, which includes high-dimensional state/action spaces, partial observability, non-stationary dynamics, and (in a multi-agent setting) coupled decision-making, complicating the disentanglement of causal relationships between inputs and actions. \textbf{(2) The human factor}~\cite{ehsan2024WhoXAI,miller2019socialsciences,dazeley2021LevelsExplainable,milani2024xrlsurvey}, which involves considering the varied cognitive capabilities, domain expertise, and explanation preferences of stakeholders. \textbf{(3) Lack of standardised evaluation}~\cite{lofstrom2022MetaSurveyQuality,mohseni2021xaievalsurvey,hoffman2023metrics,gyevnar2025objective,dazeley2023xrl}, which limits cross-study comparisons and creates a methodological fragmentation where researchers employ disparate definitions of what constitutes a good explanation.

+For MAS, our key insight in tackling these roadblocks is that the actions of agents can be explained in terms of behaviour considering the \emph{causal relationships} among agents' actions, beliefs, desires, intentions and outcomes~\citep{rao1995bdi,lombrozo2006structure,byrne2007rational,winikoff2021badcoffee,byrne2023good}.
+We refer to these explanations as \emph{action explanations}, which are a complementary approach to the lower-level mechanistic explanations of SDM policies (e.g. saliency maps or interpretable surrogate models).